TBD54566975/web5-spec/spec/vc.md

 - Embedded proofs, using the `proof` property must not be present.
 - The `type` property may only contain `VerifiableCredential` or the URI of a JSON Schema, if one is used for the credential.
 - We do not support multiple credential subjects.
+- Verifiable Credentials must be secured as JWTs according to the [rules laid out in the specification](https://www.w3.org/TR/vc-data-model/#json-web-token).

 ### Credential Status Data Model